ellraiser/love-build/readme.md

   -- basic options:
-  name = 'SuperGame', -- name of the game for your executable developer = 'CoolDev', -- dev name used in metadata of the file output = 'dist', -- output location for build files in your project, defaults to $SAVE_DIRECTORY version = '1.1a', -- 'version' of your game, used to make a version folder in output love = '11.5', -- version of LÖVE to use, must match github releases ignore = {'dist', '.DS_Store'}, -- folders/files to ignore in your project
+  name = 'SuperGame', -- name of the game for your executable developer = 'CoolDev', -- dev name used in metadata of the file output = 'dist', -- output location for your game, defaults to $SAVE_DIRECTORY version = '1.1a', -- 'version' of your game, used to make a version folder in output love = '11.5', -- version of LÖVE to use, must match github releases ignore = {'dist', '.DS_Store'}, -- folders/files to ignore in your project